MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 - Sort order
 - Drill location

-If you have Edit permissions to a report, you can set and save additional elements that will be saved with the bookmark.
+If you have edit permissions to a report, you can set and save additional elements that will be saved with a bookmark.
 For example, you can decide which visuals on the page are visible when the bookmark is selected.
-To learn more about the Selection pane, see [Using the Selection pane](../create-reports/desktop-bookmarks?tabs=powerbi-service#visibility-using-the-selection-pane).
+To learn more about the *report* bookmarks and the Selection pane, see [Using the Selection pane](../create-reports/desktop-bookmarks?tabs=powerbi-service#visibility-using-the-selection-pane).

 ### Create two different personal bookmarks